abuiles/ember-101/hands-on.md

-By default Ember-Data uses the **DS.RESTAdapter**[^restAdapter] which expects everything to be in **camelCase** following **JavaScript**'s coding conventions but in our example we will be working with an API written in **Ruby on Rails** which users a different conventions for keys and naming, everything is in **snake_case**.
+By default Ember-Data uses the **DS.RESTAdapter**[^restAdapter] which expects everything to be in **camelCase** following **JavaScript**'s coding conventions but in our example we will be working with an API written in **Ruby on Rails** which uses a different conventions for keys and naming, everything is in **snake_case**.

 We mentioned previously that everything has to be in **camelCase**